Welcome to sinthlab -

 PI

 I am an Assistant Professor in the Department of Neuroscience at the Université de Montréal and an Associate Member of Mila (Quebec Artificial Intelligence Institute).
 My research fuses AI and computational neuroscience with experimental neurophysiology and neural engineering to study how biological brains throughout the evolutionary tree coordinate behavior.
+Previously: Icahn School of Medicine at Mount Sinai / University of Geneva / Northwestern University / EPFL / University of Pittsburgh

 Olivier Codol